Managing your projects

 Host: https://api.float.com

-Assigning a project manager
+Assigning a project owner

 GET /v3/accounts HTTP/1.1